WakiMak/trentent.github.io-forked/_posts/2012-01-31-powershell-to-clone-vms.md

 > Get-VM MyVM | Clone-List

-I will need to modify this script to see if I can use VMWare Templates (I think that&#8217;s the right terminology) and Citrix XA PowerShell to see if I can get this to work&#8230; We shall see 🙂
+I will need to modify this script to see if I can use VMWare Templates (I think that's the right terminology) and Citrix XA PowerShell to see if I can get this to work...
+We shall see 🙂

-EDIT &#8211; It&#8217;s not VMWare Templates&#8230; It&#8217;s OSCustomizationSpec I think.
+EDIT - It's not VMWare Templates...
+It's OSCustomizationSpec I think.

 <!-- AddThis Advanced Settings generic via filter on the_content -->